jespb/Python-M3GP/README.txt

 	[-op operators]
 		- This flag excepts a set of operators separated by ";"
 		- Allowed operators: +;-;*;/
-		- By default, the used operators are the sum, subtraction, multiplication and protected division.
+		- By default, the used operators are the sum, subtraction, multiplication and protected division: "+;-*;/"

 	[-ps population_size]
 		- This flag expects an integer with the size of the population;